Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-I prefer to use the `JSX`, because it is more familiar syntax for defining tree structures with attributes.
+I prefer to use the `JSX` extension, because it is more familiar syntax for defining tree structures with attributes.

 I think that I covered all of the most important basics of React library.
-It will be easier now to understand how the Mastermind works.
+It will be easier now to understand how the Mastermind game works.

-###Generating the code to guess
+###Generating the code to guess the peg colors

 I assume that you already are familiar with the rules of the Mastermind game.
 If not, take a look at this useful [Wikipedia description][wiki].

-The first thing that needs to be done at the beginning of the game is the auto generated code that the user will have to guess.
+The first thing that needs to be done at the beginning of the game is create the auto generated code that the user will have to guess.
 We do that in the `getCode` method:

 {% highlight js %}